EthanVB123/TomTangEthanVanBruchemSem2Project/README.md

 * Made with git, github and Microsoft VS code.

 # CHANGELOG
+VERSION 1.17
+- We have fixed the ranged weapons by removing them!
+We now have 3 weapons which work.

+VERSION 1.16
+- Keys work now, and you grab them by walking over them.
+- So do locks!
+- Minor bug fixes

 VERSION 1.15
 - Major bug fixes: no more enemy glitches.
 - You can gain loot from the chest now.
 - Because of time issue, we might need to reduce the complexity of this project by adding less weapons and creatures.

 VERSION 1.14
 - Added shop, locked door and chests to the map.
 - Added buff selection system.